ndethlefs/IEEE-CI/README.md

 Domains can be varied by giving different input datasets for training and testing (see towards top of scripts), for example:

 INPUT_DATA_FILE = "/data/give_amr.txt"

 TEST_FILE = "/data/gre_amr.txt"

+(to be specified in the scripts, see towards top)